 As the doors closed on our 2011 exhibition, we rolled up the 1970s, red, psychedelic lounge carpet (already sold on e-bay!), got cracking with paint pots, laid carpet tiles and bought new chairs, tables and curtains.
 It is starting to look good!

 We're now concentrating our efforts on the reception area.
-The old carpet found its way to The Tip recently, (replaced by more of our bulk purchase of carpet tiles) and the stairs have been adapted to take a stair lift - necessary for disabled access.
+The old carpet found its way to The Tip recently, (replaced by more of our bulk purchase of carpet tiles) and a new stair lift has been installed - necessary for disabled access.

 Hard work?
 YES!
 Worthwhile?
 ABSOLUTELY!!